trahier/RL_project_sailing/README.md

 - Physics-based boat movement influenced by wind direction and strength
 - Success depends on understanding sailing physics and adapting to changing wind conditions

+## Challenge Progression

+### 🎯 Phase 1: Static Headwind Challenge (Until End of October)
+**Current Focus!** Master the basics with a simple static headwind scenario.

+The **Static Headwind** initial windfield provides a perfect learning environment:
+- **Pure North wind** (headwind) with minimal variations
+- **No wind evolution** - the wind pattern stays constant throughout the episode
+- **Small spatial variations** in direction (slight NE/NW deviations) and amplitude
+- **Perfect for learning** basic sailing physics without complex wind dynamics

+This first phase teaches challengers:
+- How to navigate against a headwind using an appropriately designed agent
+- Understanding sailing efficiency at different angles to wind
+- Basic agent implementation and environment interaction
+- The importance of strategic planning in sailing

+**Goal**: Create an agent that can successfully navigate from bottom to top against a static north wind using an appropriate strategy.

+**Evaluation**: Your agent will be evaluated only on the static headwind scenario during this phase.
+The leaderboard will be updated regularly to track progress.

+### 🚀 Phase 2: Full Reinforcement Learning Challenge (After October)
+Once you've mastered the static headwind, progress to the full RL challenge with dynamic wind conditions and multiple training scenarios.

+The challenge provides 3 training initial windfields with different wind patterns.
+Your agent will be evaluated on both these training initial windfields and a hidden test initial windfield to assess its ability to generalize to new conditions.

+**This is the ultimate challenge of RL**: Training an agent on known environments and evaluating its ability to generalize to unseen conditions - the core goal of reinforcement learning.

 ### Installation Requirements

 To set up the environment, we recommend using a virtual environment: